AutoFetch

-AutoFetch in computing is a mechanism for automatically tuning object-relational mapping queries.
+AutoFetch is a technique for automating the normally manual process of specifying prefetching hints for object–relational mapping queries.

 Ali Ibrahim and William Cook at the University of Texas at Austin developed the idea of "AutoFetch" including an implementation for Hibernate and followed later by an implementation in Ebean.

 Benefits

 Improving the modularity of application code

 AutoFetch uses the program state (typically the call stack) to classify queries.

-This means that AutoFetch can tune the same query depending on HOW it was called.
+This means that AutoFetch can tune the same query in different ways depending on HOW it was called.

 For example, a Data Access API such as findCustomer(int customerId) can be tuned differently depending on the callers of the method.

 Reducing the development and maintenance burden from Developers

 Because AutoFetch automatically gathers the profiling information developers do not need to manually try and gather this information and apply performance optimizations to the code.

-AutoFetch can monitor the object graph usage so that if the usage changes the tuning of the query can change to suit.
+AutoFetch can monitor the object graph usage so that if the usage changes, the tuning of the query can change to suit.
 This reduces the code maintenance issues for developers and maintains optimal performance as usage changes over time.

-How it works
+Working Principle

 AutoFetch collects object graph usage when queries are executed.
 It collects the 'profile' information which is later used to automatically tune the query on subsequent executions.
 The ORM query is tuned by determining and automatically adding the correct prefetch directives for each query.

-This improves the performance of the application by reducing "lazy loading".
-For ORMs that support partial objects AutoFetch can also tune the query by just including the properties that the application uses rather than all properties.
+This has shown to improve the performance of the application by reducing "lazy loading".
+For ORMs that support partial objects, AutoFetch is able to also tune the query by including the properties that the application uses rather than all properties.